tes/rolling-fields/README.md

   <DynamicFieldBuilder
     fields={} // Array of field objects
-    mappings={} // Optional object to define how to render different types of fields onBlur={}
+    mappings={} // Optional object to define how to render different types of fields fieldContext={} // Optional value that will be shared among all fields when using custom mappping onBlur={}
     onChange={}
     setFieldValue={} // Use for custom input that does not support HTML SyntheticEvent